 How long do results last for?

-Treatment results vary but once tissue has been regenerated and remodelled that benefit is permanent.
+Treatment results vary but once the tissue has been regenerated and remodelled that benefit is permanent.
 What happens, however, is that we continue to get older and the problem areas eventually reappear.
 It is thought that this occurs over 9-18 months after a single treatment although everyone is different.
-Touch up treatments will maintain the results.
+Touch up treatments every 6 to 12 months will maintain the results.

 What is the process of facial rejuvenation with PRP?

-Registered Nurse, Lacey Boyd, will assess the degree of skin aging, perform a skin analysis, and recommend a sensible treatment and discuss expected outcome, efficacy and safety.
-Cost analysis is discussed and the number of sessions required.
+Registered Nurse, Brittany Fenwick, will assess the degree of skin ageing, perform a skin analysis, and recommend a sensible treatment and discuss expected outcome, efficacy and safety.
+Cost is discussed along with the number of sessions required.

 - A photograph of the skin is taken to assist the follow-up and grading of the improvement.

 - The PRP is then injected into the skin.
-Adequate pain relief is usually achieved with local anaesthetic cream although anaesthetic injections or anaesthetic gas can also be used.
+Adequate pain relief is achieved with a local anaesthetic cream.

 Are there any side effects of PRP facial rejuvenation?